All Episodes

 Okay, what's common?

-What are we all gonna unify around?
+What are we all going to unify around?

-Well, I say God help the police, because it seems to me like Obama and his minions have been doing everything they can to whip up hatred against the cops.
+Well, I say, God help the police because it seems to me like Obama and his minions have been doing everything they can to whip up hatred against the cops.

 I know it's not politically correct to say it.

-But Obama, he's he's clearly been saying things and acting out as though he too is a person with a grievance against the cops.
+But Obama, he's clearly been saying things and acting out as though he too is a person with a grievance against the cops.

 And in that way, he establishes a commonality with these people who are protesting them.